adamsa6/Task-Me-Anything/journals/arielle_adams.md

 * A reflection on any design conversations that you had
 * At least one ah-ha! moment that you had during your coding, however small

+## Journal Entry for 8/15/2024
+- We mob coded with me piloting.
+Our goal for today was to install and configure redux into the app, and start getting our endpoints set up.
+- We configured the store and starting writing our endpoints.
+We decided it would be easiest to start with the GET requests endpoints.
+As we wrote each endpoint, we added a path into main, and then created a component for the endpoint.
+The component was mostly for us to test to make sure we were getting the right data.
+- After the GET request endpoints were set up, we started working on the PUT, POST, PATCH, and DELETE requests.
+Since these were a little harder to test, we decided to wait to create the components for each.
+- Instead, we set up the endpoints and paths, but left them commented out.
+Our goal is to start working through them one by one in order to ensure each is working as intended before moving on.
+- We did run into a bug that was a bit difficult to figure out.
+It was helpful to see the problem solving process when we couldn't figure it out at first.
+It worked to back track steps, commenting everything out, and then adding small pieces back in one by one in order.
+This helped us find where the error was coming from exactly.

 ## Journal Entry for 8/14/2024
 - We mob coded with Yazan piloting, implementing the delete comment functionality.